 About Representative Travis Cummings

 Representative Travis Cummings currently represents Florida House District 18, which includes most of the residents of Clay County.
-He currently serves as Chair of the Clay County Delegation and is a member of the following committees: Joint Administrative Procedures Committee, Chair; Health Care Appropriations Subcommittee, Vice Chair; Agriculture & Natural Resources Appropriations Subcommittee; Health & Human Services; State Affairs Committee.
+He currently serves as Chair of the Clay County Delegation and is a member of the following committees: Health and Human Services Committee, Chair; Appropriations Committee; Rules and Policy Committee.

 Travis has resided in Clay County, Florida, for nearly 35 years.
 He is a small business owner who consults with individuals and businesses in regards to their insurance and employee benefit plans.
 In addition to advising individuals on how to best protect their health and assets, Travis spends a considerable amount of time ensuring that employers are compliant with the Patient Protection and Affordable Care Act.